realsuayip/rest-filters/docs/source/recipes/using-subgroups.rst

         (Q(website="alan") | Q(email="alan"))
     )

 This is slightly different, as you may remember from :ref:`using-groups`.
-However, we have something more useful here: we can now control the operator between different groups.
+Also, we have something more useful here: we can now control the operator between different groups.
 For example:

 .. code-block:: python